SGU Residency Placements: 6 Facts That Might Surprise You

 1. SGU residency placements reached a record high in 2020

-2. SGU maintains a strong residency placement rate
+2. The SGU residency placement rate is consistently strong

-Most medical schools talk about placement rates as opposed to the total number of residencies secured, which makes comparing programs even easier.
-At SGU, 93 percent of eligible 2020 graduates were placed into US residencies across 20 different specialties including internal medicine, anesthesiology, emergency medicine, pathology, and urology.*
+Most medical schools talk about residency placement rates as opposed to the total number of residencies secured, which makes it easier to compare programs of different sizes.
+According to data as of November 2020, 95 percent of eligible 2020 graduates were placed into US residencies spanning 20 specialties, including internal medicine, anesthesiology, emergency medicine, pathology, and urology.

 3. More than 70% of SGU grads pursue primary medicine

-The US is on the cusp of a major physician shortage affecting numerous specialties.
-For primary care providers in particular, the Association of American Medical Colleges predicts the shortage will fall between 21,100 and 55,200 by 2032.
+The United States is on the cusp of a major physician shortage affecting numerous specialties.
+For primary care providers in particular, the Association of American Medical Colleges predicts the shortage will fall between 21,400 and 55,200 by 2033.

 Some critics point out that primary specialties — internal medicine, family medicine, OB/GYN, and pediatrics — are typically less competitive than fields like orthopaedic surgery or emergency medicine.
 To be sure, the vast majority of students, regardless of where they attend school, will ultimately pursue primary care.
 There are simply more spots available.

 Furthermore, no program can make promises to its students about where they’ll match for residency.
 “Even if you go to a US school, you are not guaranteed to get the specialty of your choice,” Dr. Madden explains.
 It all comes down to your work ethic and ability to achieve impressive test scores.

 4. … but SGU graduates also secure highly competitive residencies every year

-While a large portion of SGU graduates pursue primary care medicine, there are plenty who gain acceptance to residencies for some of the most competitive specialties.
-Browse through the 2020 placements to learn more about where grads ended up and the specialties they pursued.
+While a large portion of SGU graduates pursue primary care medicine, there are certainly those who gain acceptance to residencies for some of the most competitive specialties.
+Browse through the 2020 SGU residency placement list to learn more about where our grads ended up and the specialties they pursued.
 You can also click on select names if you’d like to get in touch with a graduate to hear more about their experiences.

 5. Even grads who did not initially match have obtained positions